Nazmul457/Nazmul457/README.md

 - 👋 Hi, I’m @Nazmul457
 - 👀 I’m interested in Computer Programing
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning .NET framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...